honewatson/Aura.Sql/README-PDO.md

 The normal `PDO::quote()` method will not quote arrays.
 This makes it difficult to bind an array to something like an `IN (...)` condition in SQL.
-However, `ExtendedPdo` recognizes arrays and converts them into comma-separated quoted strings.
+However, `Pdo` recognizes arrays and converts them into comma-separated quoted strings.

 ```php